Services provided

 Sublingual immunotherapy (SLIT) refers to the administration of the allergy vaccine orally (inside the mouth), usually under the tongue.
 The drops are kept there for a certain amount of time and then swallowed.

-Because of a series of mortality cases after allergy shots in England in 1986, the use of injectable immunotherapy all over Europe plummeted.
+Because of a series of mortality cases after allergy shots in England during 1986, the use of injectable immunotherapy all over Europe plummeted.
 That explains why SLIT is more commonly used in Europe but rarely used in the USA, even though SLIT was developed in the USA by the early allergy practitioners.

 SLIT has been used in our office for many years.
 Dr. Saporta has been a pioneer in the resurgence of SLIT in our country.
-He has created an extremely safe and highly effective protocol for the administration of oral vaccines (SLIT)
+He has created an extremely safe and highly effective protocol for the administration of oral vaccines (SLIT).

 Advantages of SLIT